-Due to the intricate shapes of some parts electroplated at United, upon parts pull and rinse, (and after allowing for excess liquid to run back in the plating tank) usually by hoist and during transport to the next process, there is potential for residual chromic acid within a crevice or pocket to spill outside of the tank depending on the angle at which the part is placed.
+Due to the intricate shapes of some parts electroplated at United, upon parts pull and rinse, (and after allowing for excess liquid to drain back in the plating tank) usually by hoist and during transport to the next process, there is potential for residual chromic acid within a crevice or pocket to drip outside of the tank depending on the angle at which the part is placed.
 Hence, compliance would be very difficult to maintain on a routine basis.
 According to the way the subsection is written, one drop outside the tank would be a violation of the regulation.
-Since excess chromic acid is not defined in the regulation, it is unclear as to whether excess is relative to "normal" amounts of chromic acid dripping or if it means any chromic acid but to emphasize the effort to reduce potential emission of hexavalent chromium.
+Since "excess chromic acid" is not defined in the regulation, it is unclear as to whether excess is relative to "normal" amounts of chromic acid dripping or if it means any chromic acid, or 10 drops of chromic acid.
+It is believed that this is not the intent of the regulation to control every drop of chromic acid but to emphasize the effort to reduce potential emission of hexavalent chromium.
 Therefore, United recommends modifying the section to read: